jbloomlab/SARS-CoV-2-RBD_MAP_Crowe_antibodies/data/dms-view_metadata.md

 At the mutation level, the height of each letter is proportional to the extent to which that amino-acid mutation escapes antibody binding.
 You can color the logo plot letters in four ways:

- - *escape color ACE2 bind* means color letters according to how that mutation affects ACE2 binding as measured in our prior deep mutational scanning ([Starr et al (2020)](https://doi.org/10.1016/j.cell.2020.08.012), with yellow meaning highly deleterious, and brown meaning neutral or beneficial for ACE2 binding.
+ - *escape color ACE2 bind* means color letters according to how that mutation affects ACE2 binding as measured in our prior deep mutational scanning ([Starr et al. (2020)](https://doi.org/10.1016/j.cell.2020.08.012), with yellow meaning highly deleterious, and brown meaning neutral or beneficial for ACE2 binding.
 See Figure 5B in the preprint linked above for color scale.

- - *escape color RBD expr* means color letters according to how that mutation affects RBD expression as measured in [Starr et al (2020)](https://doi.org/10.1016/j.cell.2020.08.012).
+ - *escape color RBD expr* means color letters according to how that mutation affects RBD expression as measured in [Starr et al. (2020)](https://doi.org/10.1016/j.cell.2020.08.012).

  - *escape color gray* means color all letters gray.